 The first time a new freight supplier appears in the system, the coding decisions are made by a human.
 Those decisions are then retained as the basis for future invoices from that supplier.
 Over time, the volume of invoices requiring manual review reduces because the patterns are established.

 Exception flagging should occur before the invoice is published to Xero or MYOB.
-For construction businesses, that means the validation layer should catch changed bank details, lines with uncertain GST treatment, and invoices that deviate from the expected pattern for that supplier, all before a human approves the bill.
+For construction businesses, that means the validation layer should catch changed bank details, lines with uncertain GST treatment, and invoices that deviate from the expected pattern for that supplier - all before a human approves the bill.

 Two-way PO matching on freight charges requires a different approach than product invoices, because freight often does not map to a single PO.
 A well-designed process handles this by matching freight to delivery records, shipment references, or job codes rather than requiring a clean PO reference.
-The Pulsify two-way matching workflow is designed around this kind of flexible matching logic, which is particularly relevant for construction businesses where freight charges arrive separately from goods invoices.

 For multi-line freight invoices with mixed GST, the account coding and tax treatment should be handled by automated line-item coding that learns from supplier history.
 Xero and MYOB do not offer this natively.
 Both platforms are strong general ledgers, but the decision-making that happens before an invoice reaches the ledger sits outside what they are built to do.
 The gap between inbox and ledger is where construction and wholesale businesses lose the most time.